Suffolk County Custody Attorney

 Issues we are well-positioned to resolve include:

 Our lawyers understand that maintaining a meaningful parent-child relationship is important for both parents after a divorce or separation.
 We work with our clients to identify their specific custody goals, which will allow both parents to actively participate in raising the children.
-As your legal counsel, we will help you explore options for physical custody (the parent with whom the children will live), legal custody (the right of both parents to make legal, medical, religious and educational decisions for their children), and visitation (parenting time granted to the noncustodial or nonresidential parent).
+As your legal counsel, we will help you explore options for physical custody (the parent with whom the children will live), legal custody (the right of both parents to make legal, medical, religious and educational decisions for their children), and visitation (parenting time granted to the noncustodial parent).

 In determining primary physical custodian of the children, the courts may consider: